Penile–vaginal intercourse

-Various sex positions can be used.
-Following insertion, additional stimulation is often achieved through rhythmic pelvic thrusting or a gyration of the hips, among other techniques.
-The biological imperative is to achieve male ejaculation so that sperm can enter the female reproductive tract and fertilize the egg, thus beginning the next stage in human reproduction, pregnancy.
+Various sex positions can be used during vaginal sex, and sometimes additional lubrication is desirable.
+Following penile insertion, additional stimulation is often achieved, by either partner, through rhythmic pelvic thrusting, or a gyration of the hips, among other techniques.
+The biological imperative is to achieve male ejaculation so that sperm can enter the female reproductive tract and fertilize the egg, thereafter beginning the next stage in human reproduction – pregnancy.

 Biological function

 Processes in the human biological life cycle: